San Francisco Composite

 WELCOME

-Thanks for being interested in the San Francisco Composite High School Mountain Bike Team (aka “SF Composite” or “SF Comp”).
-SF Comp is a co-ed club team open to any student attending high school in San Francisco.
+Thanks for being interested in the San Francisco Composite Mountain Bike Team (aka “SF Composite” or “SF Comp”).
+SF Comp is a co-ed club team open to any student attending middle or high school in San Francisco.
 Whether you’re an interested rider, parent, or coach, or a returning member of the team, this website is here to answer most of your questions.
 If you still have any questions, get in touch and we’ll take it from there.

 Team philosophy: this team is about sharing the fun of mountain biking with teenagers, bringing those teenagers into a great community, and helping them improve as bike riders, teammates, and individuals.
 We also race.
 No racing (or biking) experience is required, just a positive attitude, a desire to learn, and a willingness to push yourself.